-Research to understand VAWG in its multiple forms (including studies on the prevalence of different types of VAWG, risk and protective factors for VAWG experience and perpetration, and the causes and consequences of VAWG, including health and psychosocial consequences etc):
+Research to understand VAW in its multiple forms (including studies on the prevalence of different types of VAW, risk and protective factors for VAW experience and perpetration, and the causes and consequences of VAW, including health and psychosocial consequences, etc):

-- Example research question: What are the psychosocial impacts of economic intimate partner violence on women and girls?
+- Example research question: What are the psychosocial impacts of economic intimate partner violence on women?

 Intervention research (including prevention and response interventions, and various types of evaluations, including process, formative and impact evaluations):